eshaanrathi2/Futurama/README.md

-# AI project on solving multiple instances of 8 puzzle problem.
+# AI project on solving multiple instances of 8 puzzle problem

 • Implemented A* Search and hill climbing algorithms for solving 1000 instances of 8-puzzle problem.